The biggest problem for new investors isn’t a lack of info, but information overload.

 Book 2: A Random Walk Down Wall Street

-In layman’s terms, the efficient market theory states that it’s too difficult for most people (even Wall Street experts) to beat the market over the long run by picking individual stocks.
-Instead, most investors should invest their money in low-cost, passively managed index funds.
-This is known as Boglehead, or passive investing.
+In layman’s terms, these guys think that it’s too difficult for most people (even Wall Street experts) to beat the market over the long run by picking individual stocks.
+Instead, most investors should engage in Boglehead investing, or passive investing.
+This means investing your money in low-cost, passively managed index funds.

 Action To Take